 When you edit an iOS or Android app that was created by adding a hybrid app, you can specify to rebuild the hybrid application.
-Rebuilding is required if you want to change the web URL for the hybrid app, or modify its user interface options.
+Rebuilding is required if you want to change the web URL for the hybrid app or modify its user interface options.
 You may also choose to rebuild the app's binary for other reasons.
-For example, you may want to rebuild the hybrid app using a new release of EASE that takes advantage of more recent system architectures.
-If you have any questions about when a rebuild may be recommended, contact email@example.com.
-For instructions on editing and rebuilding a hybrid app, see Edit or Update an Application.
+For example, you may want to rebuild the hybrid app using an update of the Admin Portal that takes advantage of more recent system architectures.
+If you have any questions about when a rebuild may be recommended, contact Customer Support.

 The following options can only be modified when the Rebuild option is selected:

 - Show navigation bar at bottom of web view

 - Allow app to open files in other apps